NichHarris/GasGuard/README.md

 ## Dependencies

-Used Firebase Authentication and Real Time Database to Store User, Device and Sensor Data, MPAndroidChart to Display Live Sensor Data in Graphs and Bar Charts, Gradle to Build the Java Project
+Used Firebase Authentication and Real Time Database to Obtain/Store User, Device and Sensor Data, MPAndroidChart to Display Live Real Time Sensor Data in Graphs and Bar Charts, and Gradle to Build the Java Project